chrislaughlin/react-short-keys/README.md

-# react-short-keys
+# React Short Keys 🔑

 [![npm package][npm-badge]][npm]

-A React component to capture and action on keyboard key press.
+A React component that allows you to handle keyboard input and react to keys pressed.
+- Zero dependency 0️⃣
+- Simple API 👌
+- Lightweight  :dove:

 # Install